The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations

-But what the result of our analysis shows is that Einstein failed to explicitly note another mysterious feature of the EPR correlations, namely, that \emph{even if} one was willing to countenance superluminal causes in an attempt to explain the EPR correlations without recourse to hidden variables, ensuring that these superluminal causes cannot be used to send superluminal signals implies that there must be fine-tuning in the underlying causal model.
+But Einstein failed to explicitly note another mysterious feature of the EPR correlations, which our analysis highlights: \emph{even if} one is willing to countenance superluminal causal influences in an attempt to explain the EPR correlations without recourse to hidden variables, ensuring that these superluminal causes cannot be used to send superluminal signals implies that there must be fine-tuning in the underlying causal model.